syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 ## Zombie process are not closed by default from chrome headless in Linux platform

  The zombie process are not closed by default from chrome headless in Linux.
-However, We can resolve the zombie process issue by using the below commandline arguments in converter settings.
+However, We can resolve the zombie process issue by using the below command line arguments in converter settings.

 {% tabs %}